MetaPerturb: Transferable Regularizer for Heterogeneous Tasks and Architectures: Experiments

 We next validate if our meta-learned perturbation can generalize to multiple network architectures. \paragraph{Dataset and Networks} We use small version of SVHN dataset~\cite{netzer2011reading} (total $5,000$ instances).
 We use networks with 4 or 6 convolutional layers with $64$ channels (Conv4~\cite{vinyals2016matching} and Conv6), VGG9 (a small version of VGG~\cite{simonyan2014very} used in~\cite{simonyan2013deep}), ResNet20, ResNet44~\cite{he2016deep} and Wide ResNet 28-2~\cite{zagoruyko2016wide}.

 \paragraph{Results} Table~\ref{tbl:multinet} shows that our MetaPerturb regularizer significantly outperforms the baselines on all the network architectures we considered.
 Note that although the source network is fixed as ResNet20 during meta-training, the statistics of the layers are very diverse, such that the shared perturbation function is learned to generalize over diverse input statistics.
 We conjecture that such sharing across layers is the reason MetaPerturb effectively generalize to diverse target networks.
+While finetuning generally outperforms learning from scratch in most cases, for experiments with SVHN which contains digits and which is largely different from classes in TIN (Table~\ref{tbl:multinet}), the performance gain becomes smaller.
+Contrarily, MetaPerturb obtains large performance gains even on heterogeneous datasets, which shows that the knowledge of how to perturb a sample is more generic and is applicable to diverse domains.